DevOpsBootcamp/website/source/files.rst

       $ echo 5 > /sys/class/backlight/acpi_video0/brightness

-This functionality isn't just limited to the shell, either!
-Let's say you're programming an interface for a medical device that **streams** data from a sensor.
-Using the *"Everything is a file"* philosophy, we could read data from that medical device like so:
+This functionality isn't just limited to the shell!
+Let's say you're programming an interface for a device that **streams** data from a sensor.
+Using the *"Everything is a file"* philosophy, we could read data from the device like so:

 .. code-block:: c

-    int read_medical_device_data(int device_file_pointer) {
+    int read_device_data(int device_file_pointer) {
         // Open a connection to the device int * stream = open(device_file_pointer);
         // Write the stream of data to the screen